Antvirf/antvirf.github.io/content/posts/aks-nginx-ingress.md

 +++
 author = "Antti Viitala"
-title = "Azure Kubernetes Service, NGINX ingress and DNS" date = "2022-09-12" description = "High-level notes on how to configure an NGINX ingress for an AKS cluster, including appropriate DNS records." tags = [
+title = "AKS/GKE, NGINX ingress and DNS" date = "2022-09-12"
+description = "High-level notes on how to configure an NGINX ingress for an AKS or GKE cluster, including appropriate DNS records." tags = [
     "azure",
     "kubernetes",